LamaliaNetwork/LamaliaWiki/src/pages/rules.md

 - Excessive swearing or use of profanity is discouraged.
 - Keep conversations, item-names and in-game names family-friendly.
 - Avoid using all caps excessively, as it's considered shouting.
+- This Includes in-game chat, signs, voice-chat and any other form of communication on the server. (applied to open channels)

 ## 3. Fair Play and Cheating